Recidvst/Recidvst/README.md

 __I am:__

-- 👨‍💻 Working as a Full Stack Software Engineer at SSE in the UK.
+- 👨‍💻 Working as a Senior Full Stack Software Engineer at SSE in the UK.
 - 📚 Currently working mostly with C#/.NET, React/Next.js, Node and Go.
 - 🔭 Trying to find time to improve/rewrite a couple of my open source npm packages and side projects.